Chrysler Valiant: VH Series

 Chrysler released the VH Valiant range in June 1971.
-The VH was the first fully Australian-designed Valiant and was a major change from the preceding VG range – these were larger cars, styled to look even larger than they were.
+The VH was designed by Chrysler in the United States with input from Australian engineers to be an Australia-only model range.
+It was a major change from the preceding VG range – these were larger cars, styled to look even larger than they were.
 The grille treatment on the new VH range was a direct design descendant from the US Mopars with the central recessed area for grille and headlamps, surrounded by uninterrupted trim on the outer leading edge of the whole assembly.
 The rectangular headlamps were carried over from the VG model.

 The model range of the VH Valiant was quite extensive, starting with the new entry-level Valiant Ranger, and progressing to Valiant Ranger XL, Valiant Pacer, Valiant Regal, and Valiant Regal 770.

 Carried over from the VG range, the basic Hemi-6 245ci engine was standard equipment for Ranger XL and Regal, but a new 265 cuin version offered 203 bhp and was standard equipment for the Regal 770.
 The Fireball 318 V8 engine was still an option, but only available on the Regal 770 sedan.
 The basic Ranger sedan featured a new low compression Hemi-6 215ci engine that operated on Standard grade petrol.
 This engine was not available on the other sedan cars in the VH range.

 Unlike the VG range, Valiant Pacer was now only available in 4-door sedan form.
 Apart from vivid paint colours, optional bonnet blackouts and striping, the new Pacer featured a higher performance version of the 265ci engine, with 218 bhp at 4,800 rpm and 273 lbfft at 3,000 rpm.
 The Pacer could run the quarter-mile in 15.9 seconds, get to 100 km/h in 7.6 seconds and reach a top speed of 185 km/h.

 In fact, at its release, the VH Valiant Pacer set the record for being the fastest mass-produced four-door sedan with a six-cylinder engine manufactured in Australia, a record which stood for 17 years.

 The Pacer's days as the VH performance model were numbered, because that same year saw the announcement and introduction of what was to become Chrysler Australia's most recognised new car – the Valiant Charger.
 In total, only 1,647 VH Valiant Pacer sedans were produced.

 The new Valiant Charger was unlike anything that had come before and it had the Australian motoring press calling it, "...the most handsome car Chrysler has ever produced, and probably the best looking car ever produced by an Australian manufacturer".
 A short-wheelbase, fastback coupe with an aggressive wedge-like stance, the Charger's design gave the effect of speed, even when it was standing still.